OctopusDeploy/docs/docs/deployment-examples/azure-deployments/varying-azure-subscription-by-environment.md

    ![Account Id](varying-account-id.png "width=500")
    ​
-   The Account ID is the value after the last `/` in the Url.
+   The Account ID is the value after the last `/` in the URL.

 2. Create a variable in your project and set the Account ID or Account Name as its value.
 Make sure to scope this variable to the Environment/Role/Target where you'll be using it.